 Things to do in Bangkok

-This amazing city offers so many fantastic places to visit and things to do, here are some of our favourite and recommended places to visit in Bangkok.
+This amazing city offers so many fantastic places to visit and things to do, here are some of our favorite and recommended places to visit in Bangkok.

 Wat Phra Kaew and the Grand Palace